rustdesk/rustdesk-server/docs/environment-variables.md

 ## How configuration is loaded

-Both servers read their configuration from three sources.
+Both servers read their configuration from the following sources.
 For **`hbbs`** the order of precedence, from highest to lowest, is:

 1. **Command‑line flag** (e.g. `-p 21116`, `-k mykey`)
 2. **`--config <file>`** — an INI file passed with `-c`/`--config`